ChaojunC/RAG-for-Extracting-Complex-Tables/README.md

 - **Table Parsing**: Use the LLM to parse tables within the documents and extract structured data.
 - **Superscript Relations**: Relate superscripts in table columns to their references.

-**File**: `llm_parse_table.py`
+**File**: `llm_parse_complex_table.py`
 **Description**: Parses complex tables within PDF documents.

 **Output**:
-On the left is the input table while on the right is the llm output for parsing complex table.
+The first image is the input table while the second image is the llm output for parsing complex table.
 Note that this llm approach is a significant improvement compare to traditional methods:

 Complex table:
 <figure>